saifobeidat/saifobeidat.com/content/blog/nuxt3-avoid-extra-client-requests.md

 ### The problem

-Not all APIs results are stored in Pinia stores, if that was the case, we could just use the `callOnce`.
-The issue we faced that we have Pinia actions that make APIs requests using `$fetch` and return the API result to a Vue component and it gets stored in it, like the above example.

-The issue here is that the `$fetch` executes twice, once on server and once on client.
-I tried to wrap with `callOnce` like this:
+We don't store all the APIs results in Pinia stores, sometimes we store them in the same Vue component's instance.
+We used `$fetch` .. and got executed twice (as expected).. we tried to wrap it with `callOnce` like below:

 ```vue [home.vue]
 <template>{{ myData }}</template>